Franciskadtt/voyager/TESTING.md

 6. Footer Section
     1. Verify all social media links go to social media pages - issue with the LinkedIn link.
     2. Review all functionality and responsiveness on my mobile phone and tablet.
+7. 404 Error page
+    1. Verify go back button goes back to home page.
+I encountered a bug where for the live site the button did not want to work.
+I then changed the button element to an anchor element and ensure the href was "index.html".

 ## Further testing:
 1. Asked fellow students, friends and family to look at the site on their devices and report any issues they find.